 The McNair Program is a national effort to encourage first-generation college students of a specified income level, and students from other groups underrepresented in graduate education, to pursue doctoral degrees and careers in college or university teaching.

 First-Year Fellowships are offered to former McNair scholars who are admitted to selected doctoral programs at Washington University.
 The Fellowship provides full tuition plus an enhanced First-Year stipend.
 Five years of support are guaranteed by a combination of University Fellowships and Assistantships.
+The deadline to apply is January 25th.

 First-Year Fellowships are offered for PhD Programs in the following areas: